The benefits of flaxseed oil

 How to use flaxseed oil?

-Indeed, it cannot tolerate heat at all.
-Its nutty flavor pairs well with cheeses and desserts like carrot cake.
+Indeed, it cannot stand heat at all.
+Its nutty flavor pairs well with cheeses and desserts such as the carrot cake.

-Warning: this oil is fragile and prone to oxidation.
+Warning: this oil is fragile and sensitive to oxidation.
 It goes rancid quickly, loses its nutritional qualities and becomes unfit for consumption.
-It is therefore necessary to store it in the refrigerator and consume it quickly (within 6 months).
+It should therefore be stored in the refrigerator and consumed quickly (within 6 months).

 As a dietary supplement

-This format offers easy-to-take doses and has the advantage of not conveying the bitter taste of flaxseed oil.
+This format makes it easy to take and has the advantage of not carrying the bitter taste of flaxseed oil.
 In addition, encapsulation protects the oil from oxidation.

 For skin care

 Rich in vitamin E, it protects against free radicals that accelerate aging.
-It has a restorative effect, supports the elasticity and suppleness of the skin.
-It is an excellent anti-aging oil and anti-wrinkle.
+It has a reparative effect, supports the skin’s elasticity and suppleness.
+It is an excellent anti-aging oil and anti-wrinkle oil.

-Moreover, it nourishes, strengthens the skin barrier, promotes healing and the regeneration of cells.
-It is ideal for mature, dry, sensitive, or damaged skin.
+Moreover, it nourishes, strengthens the skin barrier, promotes healing and cell regeneration.
+It is ideal for mature, dry, sensitive or damaged skin.

-This oil is applied by massage, directly on the skin of the face and/or body.
-It is used alone or in combination with other vegetable oils: wheat germ, hazelnut, chia…
+This oil is applied by massage, directly to the skin of the face and/or body.
+It can be used alone or in combination with other vegetable oils: wheat germ, hazelnut, chia…

 Its fluid texture penetrates quickly.
-Thanks to its dry feel, it does not leave an oily film.
+Thanks to its dry feel, it does not leave a greasy film.

 For hair care

 Rich in fatty acids, it deeply nourishes and protects against external aggressions.
-In addition, it strengthens the hair fiber to restore vitality to dull, damaged and fine hair.
+In addition, it coats the hair shaft to restore vitality to dull, damaged, and fine hair.

 Finally, it defines the curls of curly or frizzy hair.
-It is well suited to dry scalps, irritated or prone to dandruff.
+It is very suitable for dry scalps, irritated or prone to dandruff.

-You can use it as a hair mask or as an oil bath.
+You can use it as a hair mask or in an oil bath.
 Apply it directly to dry hair, focusing on the ends and lengths.
-Complement its action with another plant oil suitable for your hair type: grapeseed, castor, argan…
+Complete its action with another vegetable oil suitable for your hair type: grapeseed, castor, argan…